acker1019/InterviewDemo/Geohash-php-mongodb/ReadMe.md

 In the case of SQL's table-like data system, A hash code column can be built for "SELECT".
 However, when executing the "SELECT", the searching is performed "iteratively".
 It is less efficient than the tree-structured data system.

-In other words, "couriers in the same grids" are obtained as bags in MongoDB, on the other hand, "couriers belonging to certain grid" are extracted from a huge table.
+In other words, "couriers in the same grids" are obtained as bags in MongoDB, on the other hand, "couriers belonging to certain grid" are extracted from a huge table in SQL.